GousosGas/Less--Search/README.md

 ## Instruction for API

-You need to obtain a key in order to connect and use Youtube API [instructions](https://developers.google.com/youtube/v3/getting-started)
-After that insert your key on apis/config-sample.js and you are ready to go :)
+You need to obtain a key in order to connect and use [Youtube API](https://developers.google.com/youtube/v3/getting-started) After that insert your key on apis/config-sample.js and you are ready to go :)